Privado-Inc/privado/README.md

 ## Installation

 To start off, make sure `docker` is installed.
 To install docker, you can follow the steps stated in the [official documentation](https://docs.docker.com/engine/install/).
+Linux users should also follow docker [post installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) in order to run Privado CLI without root (`sudo`) privileges.
 You can install Privado CLI in multiple manners:

 - [Using `curl`](#install-using-curl)
 - [Using `go`](#install-using-go)